CardiacModelling/R56Q-modelling/README.md

 Lei, C. L., Clerx, M., Whittaker, D. G., Gavaghan D. J., de Boer, T. P., Mirams, G. R.
 (2020).
 [Accounting for variability in ion current recordings using a mathematical model of artefacts in voltage-clamp experiments](https://doi.org/10.1098/rsta.2019.0348).
-Philosophical Transactions of the Royal Society A, 378: 20190348.
+_Philosophical Transactions of the Royal Society A_, 378: 20190348.